MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Introduction

 In this paper, we propose a novel Transformer based multi-modality data representation method, termed MutualFormer.
-The core of MutualFormer is our new strategy to conduct the communication between tokens and modalities via token mixer and modality mixer.
-MutualFormer contains three main modules, i.e., i) Self-attention (SA), ii) Cross-diffusion Attention (CDA) and iii) Aggregation module, as shown in Fig.~\ref{fig:Fig.0}.
+The core of MutualFormer is our new strategy to conduct the information communication between tokens and modalities via token mixer and modality mixer.
+MutualFormer contains three main modules, i.e., i) Self-Attention (SA), ii) Cross-Diffusion Attention (CDA), and iii) FFN and Residual Connection, as shown in Fig.~\ref{fig:Fig.0}.
 Specifically, we first utilize SA module to capture the dependence of tokens within each intra-modality.
-Then, inspired by Regularized Diffusion Process (RDP) theory~\cite{bai2018RDP}, we design a novel \emph{Cross-diffusion Attention} (CDA) to learn the inter-modality token mixer.
-Different from traditional cross-attention models which are usually defined on \textbf{feature} space~\cite{tan2019lxmert,li2020flat,liu2021multimodal}, our CDA is defined based on individual domain similarities in the \textbf{metric} space and thus can naturally avoid the issue of \emph{domain/modality gap in cross-modality similarities computation}.
-Finally, we adopt an aggregation module to fuse and output the modality-invariant and context-aware representations.
+Meanwhile, inspired by Regularized Diffusion Process (RDP) theory~\cite{bai2018RDP}, we design a novel \emph{Cross-Diffusion Attention} (CDA) to learn the inter-modality token mixer.
+Different from traditional cross-attention (CA) models which are usually defined in the \textbf{feature} space~\cite{tan2019lxmert,li2020flat,liu2021multimodal}, our CDA is defined based on individual domain affinities in the \textbf{metric} space and thus can naturally avoid the issue of {modality/domain gap in cross-modality affinities computation}.
+CDA can be used \emph{either} for multi-modality representation \emph{or} post-processing for existing cross-attention models.
+Also, CDA is usually implemented more efficiently than traditional CA~\cite{tan2019lxmert,liu2021visual}.
+Finally, we adopt FFN and Residual Connection to fuse and output the context-aware representations.

-Note that the proposed MutualFormer is a general module, therefore, we can integrate or replace the fusion algorithm as the plug and play module.
-In our experiments, we select the RGB-Depth salient object detection (SOD) task as an example to validate its effectiveness.
-Specifically, as shown in Fig. \ref{fig:Fig.1}, our proposed RGB-D SOD architecture contains two main modules, i.e., the Focal Feature Extractor (FFE) and MutualFormer-based Fusion module (MF).
-FFE aims to extract the more accurate CNN features for RGB and Depth images by introducing a novel pixel-level focal regularization to guide CNN feature extractor.
-MF is designed to deeply exploit the multi-modality relationships on both local and global level features to conduct multi-modality fusion sufficiently on both coarse and fine scales.
-These modules are integrated into a unified framework and can be optimized in an end-to-end manner.
+Note that, the proposed MutualFormer is a general module, therefore, we can integrate or replace the algorithm as the plug and play module.
+In our experiments, we take the RGB-Depth salient object detection (SOD) and RGB-NIR object re-identification tasks as two application examples to validate its effectiveness, as shown in Fig.~\ref{fig:Fig.1} and Fig.~\ref{fig:Fig.reid} respectively.
+Experiments on several standard datasets demonstrate the effectiveness of the proposed MutualFormer.